-As long as your COPA Flight is active as per Policy No. 10.3.1 on page 21 of the COPA Guide to the COPA Flights and you announce, advertise or invite specifying “organized by COPA Flight XXX” your event is automatically insured by COPA Air Meet, however please refer to the Certificate of Insurance request form below to find more details regarding what is or what is not covered by COPA Air Meet insurance.
+As long as your COPA Flight is active as per Policy No. 10.3.1 on page 21 of the COPA Guide to the COPA Flights and you announce, advertise or invite specifying “organized by COPA Flight XXX” your event is automatically insured by COPA Air Meet, however, please refer to the Certificate of Insurance request form below to find more details regarding what is or what is not covered by COPA Air Meet insurance.
 You only need a Certificate of Insurance when the owner (Private, Municipal, City, etc…) of the property, airport or aerodrome or others participating in your event requests proof of insurance.

 Flying Adults & People outside of the COPA For Kids program

-COPA Air Meet Insurance is designed to protect COPA National and the Flight’s liability and legal defense as organizers of Fly-outs, fly-ins, or any events organized by a COPA Flight.
-In addition the COPA Air Meet Insurance provides excess (top off) insurance for the COPA For Kids Aviation Program.
+COPA Air Meet Insurance is designed to protect COPA National and the Flight’s liability and legal defence as organizers of Fly-outs, fly-ins, or any events organized by a COPA Flight.
+In addition, the COPA Air Meet Insurance provides excess (top off) insurance for the COPA For Kids Aviation Program.
 However, this “top off” insurance does not apply to introduction flights to adults & people outside of the COPA For Kids program.
 Our insurer and COPA National expects the COPA Flight will apply due diligence to ensure all pilots participating in a COPA Flight event involving the flying of adults as passengers are in accordance to the CARs and additional suggested recommendations:

-- Aerobatic maneuvers or other non-standard flying is prohibited, because this is not the intent of introducing people to flying.
+- Aerobatic maneuvers or other non-standard flying is prohibited because this is not the intent of introducing people to flying

-- Current Pilot License or Permit, with passenger carrying privilege, for the aircraft being flown
+- Current Pilot License or Permit, with passenger-carrying privilege, for the aircraft being flown

 - Valid Medical Certificate